The Hottest and Most Brilliant Business Tips for YOU – the Best Business Holiday Greetings and More

 One of our favorites was to do frequent updates.
 And another was to upgrade when necessary.
 Confidentially, we think the 2017 Equifax data breach could have been prevented or at least diminished with more frequent updates.

 Besides, so many upgrades and updates spell time savings!
 Make sure everything is and stays compatible, and you’ll cut the frustration as well.
-And, seriously, who needs to be undergoing a quarter’s worth of updates when something is due in five minutes?
+And, seriously, who needs to be undergoing a quarter’s worth of updates when something is due in a few minutes?

 Small Business Trends got together a great list of holiday greetings any business can send out.
 The greetings are courteous and thoughtful.